How to Get Rid of External Hemorrhoids in 48 Hours?

 • Apply an ice pack.

-• Rubber band ligation in which a ligator or elastic band is placed around the hemorrhoid.
+• Rubber band ligation, in which a ligator or elastic band is placed around the hemorrhoid.
 It holds hemorrhoids in place.
-It takes six to eight weeks to completely remove the hemorrhoids.
+It takes six to eight weeks to remove the hemorrhoids completely.

-• Medications such as Hydrocortisone and Lidocaine may help to reduce itching and pain temporarily.
+• Medications such as Hydrocortisone and Lidocaine may help temporarily reduce itching and pain.

 • Sclerotherapy is when a liquid is injected into the hemorrhoids to make them shrink.